-- Natural parents, adoptive parents, or legal guardians of students younger than age 18.
-Upon request, qualified certificated staff will be available to interpret the records.
-E.C.
-49069 - Once a student reaches the age of 18 or attends a postsecondary school, he/she alone shall exercise these rights and grant consent for the release of records.
-E.C.
-49061 - Those so authorized in compliance with a court order (E.C.
-49077).
-If lawfully possible, the LEA shall first give the parent or adult student three days notice, indicating who is requesting and what records they wish to examine.
-5 C.C.R.
-435
+- Natural parents, adoptive parents, or legal guardians of children younger than age 18.
+Upon request, qualified certificated staff will be available to interpret the records (Education Code § 49069); - A child who reaches the age of 18 or attends a postsecondary school; he/she alone shall exercise these rights and grant consent for the release of records (Education Code § 49061); and - Individuals so authorized in compliance with a court order (Education Code § 49077).
+If lawfully possible, the Charter LEA shall first give the parent or adult student three days notice, indicating who is requesting and what records they wish to examine (Title 5 of the California Code of Regulations § 435).